AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 punishment, which had its ground in a deeper Christian interest;
-inasmuch as the doctrine of a universal restoration was closely connected with the entire dogmatic systems of both these schools, namely that of Origen (Alexandrian), and the school of Antioch.\" \"Three at least of the greatest of the ancient schools of Christian theology --- the schools of Alexandria, Antioch and Csesarea --- leaned on this subject to the views of Origen, not in their details, but in their general hopefulness....
-The fact that even these Origenistic fathers were able, with perfect honesty, to use the current phraseology, shows that such phraseology was at least capable of a different interpretation from that (now) commonly put upon it.\" The school in Northern Africa favored the doctrine of endless punishment; that in Asia Minor an- nihilation.
-The two in Alexandria and Caesarea were Universalistic of the school of Origen; those at Antioch and Edessa were Universalistic of the school of Theodore of Mopsuestia and Diodore of Tarsus. \"Decidedly the most powerful minds (300 to 400 AD) adopted the doctrine of universal restoration, and those who did not adopt it entered into no controversy about it with those who did.
+inasmuch as the doctrine of a universal restoration was closely connected with the entire dogmatic systems of both these schools, namely that of Origen (Alexandrian), and the school of Antioch."
+"Three at least of the greatest of the ancient schools of Christian theology --- the schools of Alexandria, Antioch and Csesarea --- leaned on this subject to the views of Origen, not in their details, but in their general hopefulness....
+The fact that even these Origenistic fathers were able, with perfect honesty, to use the current phraseology, shows that such phraseology was at least capable of a different interpretation from that (now) commonly put upon it."
+The school in Northern Africa favored the doctrine of endless punishment; that in Asia Minor an- nihilation.
+The two in Alexandria and Caesarea were Universalistic of the school of Origen; those at Antioch and Edessa were Universalistic of the school of Theodore of Mopsuestia and Diodore of Tarsus.
+"Decidedly the most powerful minds (300 to 400 AD) adopted the doctrine of universal restoration, and those who did not adopt it entered into no controversy about it with those who did.
 In the African school all this was reversed.
-From the very beginning they took strong ground in favor of the doctrine of eternal punishment, as an essential part of a great system of law of which God was the center.\"[^272]
+From the very beginning they took strong ground in favor of the doctrine of eternal punishment, as an essential part of a great system of law of which God was the center."[^272]

 It should be noted, however, that the schools in Asia Minor and Northern Africa, where annihilation and endless punishment were taught, were not